kassane/zig-stm32-blink/README.md

 ## Emulation using `qemu`

-If you don't have an STM32F4 Discovery board or you just want to test the code locally, you can use [xPack QEMU Arm](https://xpack.github.io/qemu-arm/install/#manual-install).
+If you don't have an STM32F103C8T6 board or you just want to test the code locally, you can use [xPack QEMU Arm](https://xpack.github.io/qemu-arm/install/#manual-install).

 *Note*: you have to comment out [this